Lucy-de-Rojas/Beyond-Beauty-By-Chanelle/README.md

     width="50%"
     id="backEnd"/>
       <p>
     Back end is based on NEXT JS pages/api.
+The actual database is running from raspberry pi on my desk.
     </p>